jmcuneo/a1-gettingstarted-a25/README.md

 # ************************************
 Styled CSS page (style.css):
 - body
-    --> set a light purple background color (#f1effa) and used the Roboto font from Google Fonts --> added padding around everything to make it look cleaner and increased the line spacing a bit so it’s easier to read --> changed font
+    --> set a light purple background color (#f1effa) and used the Hubballi font from Google Fonts --> added padding around everything to make it look cleaner and increased the line spacing a bit so it’s easier to read --> changed font
 - headings (h1, h2, h3)